Skip to main content

 What’s Happening

-- If you receive a monthly MetroCard, your TRIP enrollment will be canceled on March 31, 2025.
+• If you receive a monthly MetroCard, your TRIP enrollment will be canceled on March 31, 2025 and any recurring orders will end.
 This means it’s important to update your TRIP enrollment before then to avoid needing to pay out of pocket for New York City subway rides.
 Read about the necessary action steps below.
-If you don’t take action, out-of-pocket payments will be required starting April 1, 2025.
+If you don’t take action, out-of-pocket payments will be required starting May 1, 2025.

-- If you receive an annual transit card monthly reload, you may continue using your card until it expires or December 31, 2025, whichever comes first.
-Please note: You will no longer be able to order a replacement MetroCard after June 2025.
+• If you receive an annual transit card monthly reload before March 31, 2025, you may continue using your card until it expires or February 28, 2026, whichever comes first.
+No annual transit cards will be reloaded after March 31, 2025.
+Please note: You will no longer be able to order a replacement annual transit card after June 16, 2025.

 Actions to Take

-If you receive a monthly MetroCard, take the following steps as soon as possible.
-In order to ensure you have continuous service after March 2025, you should complete these steps by March 10, 2025 for the changes to take effect April 1, 2025.
+Take the following steps as soon as possible.
+In order to ensure you have continuous service after April 2025, you should complete these steps by April 10, 2025 for the changes to take effect May 1, 2025.

 What Happens Next